-For the one who wants to get moving... from home
+1. For the one who wants to get moving

 Research shows that regular exercise can help ease Parkinson’s symptoms.
-Help your loved one get ready for at-home workouts.
-A yoga mat and set of light weights can help bring the gym to their living room, while a portable bike pedal exerciser can help get circulation going, from any chair.
-For on-demand work out videos, explore our Fitness Friday videos.
+Help energize your loved one to workout.
+Light weights can bring the gym to their living room, while a portable bike pedal exerciser can help get circulation going, from any chair.
+For on-demand work outs, explore our Fitness Friday videos.

 Maintaining dental health is important for people with Parkinson’s, as symptoms can complicate dental care.
 An electric toothbrush or toothpaste dispenser helps with these daily dental tasks.
-Help them simplify other self-care tasks with an electric razor for men and women.
+Simplify other self-care tasks with an electric razor for men and women.

-Visiting your loved one in-person can be the best gift of all!
-In between visits, make it easier to see each other virtually with the hands-free Amazon Echo Show Five or other similar smart devices.
+Seeing your loved one in-person can be the best gift of all!
+In between visits, help them go hands-free with a smart video calling device, like the Amazon Echo Show.
 These devices often have the added benefit of a voice-activated calendar and alarms.
 Help your loved one set up other smart features, like connecting it to lamps and appliances through smart plugs.

 Forty percent of people with PD utilize complementary therapies to find relief from symptoms.
 Consider gifting an experience your loved one can try nearby, such as a Tai Chi or yoga class, acupuncture session or a massage.

-For the ono who just loves good food
+5. For the one who loves good food

 It is common for people with PD to experience weight changes: some lose weight while others gain.
-A failsafe gift for any foodie can be to schedule a delicious meal delivery from a local restaurant or buy their groceries for the week using a delivery service like Instacart or AmazonFresh to make life just a little easier.
+A failsafe gift for any foodie can be to schedule a delicious meal delivery from a local restaurant or buy their groceries for the week using a delivery service like Instacart or AmazonFresh.

 This remote-operated leg massager will bring some built-in relaxation to your loved one with PD.
 Hand-held massagers and a heating pad can help ease the muscle stiffness and pain that are commonly associated with PD.

 Parkinson’s can sometimes interfere with activities of daily living — like getting dressed.
-Slip-on shoes can simplify the challenge of wearing sturdy shoes with grip for men or women with PD.
+Stylish slip-on shoes can simplify the challenge of wearing sturdy shoes with grip for men or women with PD.
 A long-handled shoe horn can also help.

 Make television watching and snacking more comfortable with an adjustable TV tray.
 For the one who has seen it all, gift a monthly subscription for a streaming service your loved one hasn't tried yet.

-If your loved one can’t wait for spring or summer activities, explore some new outdoor accessories, like a sunhat to keep them protected from the sun.
+If your loved one can’t wait for spring or summer activities, a new sunhat can help keep them protected from the sun.
 Trekking poles (or walking sticks) can also help them enjoy outdoor walks and hikes.

 Self-care is essential for people with Parkinson's and care partners.
-A sun lamp can help ease or prevent seasonal depression, while a spa set of lotions and body wash can help address skin changes, another PD symptom.
-Look for products that can help your loved one with oily, itchy, dry and inflamed skin ― all symptoms of PD.
+A light therapy lamp can help ease or prevent seasonal depression, while a spa set of lotions can help address skin changes, another PD symptom.
+Look for products that address oily, itchy, dry and inflamed skin ― all symptoms of PD.

 Never underestimate the gift of your company.
 Invite your loved one to a movie, park or just help them around the home.
 Looking for something you can do together?
 Check out local experiences, such as museums or a PD exercise class.
 Find your nearest Parkinson’s Foundation chapter for classes near you.